EPQ – EXTENDED PROJECT QUALIFICATION

 EXAMINING BOARD: AQA

-If you choose to do this project you have the option of producing a 5000 word written report or a project product and will be required to prepare and deliver a presentation of your findings.
+If you choose to do an EPQ you have the option of producing a 5000 word written report or a project product and will be required to prepare and deliver a presentation of your findings.

-You will develop and improve your learning and performance as critical, reflective and independent learners by building skills in planning, in-depth research, referencing, critical analysis, decision making, evaluation of your own performance and giving a presentation.
+You will improve yourself as a critical, reflective and independent learner; developing skills creatively and demonstrating initiative, decision making and enterprise.
+You will build skills in planning, in-depth research, referencing, critical analysis, evaluation of your own performance and giving a presentation.

 Many of our students choose to study a topic they wish to study at university.
 However, what you focus on is up to you, examples of project titles include: